 Let’s dig in!

 How to Use the Smudge Tool to Shade on Procreate

-What I love about shading with the smudge tool is that it gives you a lot of freedom both in Procreate and Procreate Pocket.
+What I love about shading and blending with the smudge tool is that it gives you a lot of freedom both in Procreate and Procreate Pocket.

 You can pair it with any brush you need, you can change its opacity so that it’s more subtle or intense, and you can change the size of it for more sweeping or detailed work.

 To set up the smudge tool, all you need to do is click on it to open its brush panel.
 If the smudge tool isn’t already selected, click on it once to select it and then click on it again to open the brush panel.